saltastroops/saao-pypackage-cookiecutter/README.md

 The template creates a `docs` folder for the package documentation.
 This contains a [sphinx](https://www.sphinx-doc.org/en/master/) configuration file (`conf.py`) and an index file (`index.md`).

+In order to add pages to the documentation, you need to add their files to the toctree directive in `index.md`.
+You can use three different kinds of file:

+1. Markdown files using the [Markedly Structured Text (MyST)](https://myst-parser.readthedocs.io/en/latest/) flavor.
+2. Jupyter notebooks.
+(This is made possible by the Myst-NB Sphinx extension.)
+3. ReStructured Text files.

-In order to add pages to the documentation, you need to add their Markdown or reStructured Text file to the treetoc directive in `index.md`.
-For example, if you have an additional API page in a file `api.md`, the treetoc directive might look as follows.
+For example, if you have an API page in a file `api.md` and a Jupyter norebook `usage.ipynb`, the treetoc directive might look as follows.
 Note that the index page with the toctree directive must not be included in the toctree directive.

     ```{toctree}
     ---